bobsmithliu/COMMdoc/docs/Text Channel.md

 ---
 layout: default
-title: Text Channel
+title: Create, customize, and use a Text Channel
 nav_order: 7
 ---

-# Search
+# Text Channal
 {: .no_toc }

 ## Table of contents